civican/legisinfo/44-1/bills/S-5/bill_text.md

     Whereas the Government of Canada recognizes the importance of encouraging the progressive substitution of substances, processes and technologies with alternatives that are safer for the environment or human health, when they are economically and technically viable;

+    Whereas the Government of Canada is committed to openness, transparency and accountability in respect of the protection of the environment and human health;

     Whereas the Government of Canada recognizes the importance of Canadians having information, including by means of the packaging and labelling of products, regarding the risks posed by toxic substances to the environment or to human health;

+    Whereas the Government of Canada is committed to implementing a risk-based approach to the assessment and management of chemical substances;

 ### Section 3